How to Create a VPC Peering

-VPC peering (currently in early availability) joins two VPC networks with a secure, private connection.
+VPC peering joins two VPC networks with a secure, private connection.
 This allows resources in those networks to connect to each other’s private IP addresses as if they were in the same network.

 • Droplets

-• All MongoDB databases are configured for VPC peering.
+• All managed databases are compatible with VPC peering.

 • Managed Kubernetes (DOKS)